TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 The essential objects in TorahBibleCodes are native Python data objects (i.e. strings, lists, tuples, and dictionaries).

-For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) together, or all twenty-one (21) books of the Prophets, or all thirteen (13) books of the Writings, or all thirty-nine (39) books of the entire Hebrew Bible), the text is parsed and a Python dictionary D (and DS) is created that allows one to access each verse by 3-digit Tuple Key (Book, Chapter, Verse).
+For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) together, or all twenty-one (21) books of the Prophets, or all thirteen (13) books of the Writings, or all thirty-nine (39) books of the entire Hebrew Bible), the text is parsed and a Python dictionary ``D`` Object (and ``DS`` Object) is created that allows one to access each verse by 3-digit Tuple Key (Book, Chapter, Verse).
 After choosing the text(s) to be searched, a Python dictionary D (and DS) is created to contain each verse - accessible by 3-digit Tuple Key.

 Each verse (and letter) of the thirty-nine (39) books of the Hebrew Bible is accessible via the Python dictionary ``D`` (or ``DS``) with a unique 3-digit Tuple Key as per following examples: